Climate Crisis in Antarctica: Meet the Animals in Danger

 Family of emperor penguins in a frozen environment, with a chick among the adults.

-Considered “Near Threatened” by the IUCN, it faces increasing risks due to the loss of sea ice, which is essential for its reproduction.
+“Near Threatened” by the IUCN, it faces increasing risks due to the loss of sea ice, which is essential for its reproduction.
 In 2023, 20% of colonies experienced reproductive failures due to early ice melt, resulting in the death of thousands of chicks.
-Reuters
+(Reuters)

 Chinstrap Penguin (Pygoscelis antarcticus)